 The Treasures Gallery highlights the extraordinary holdings of the National Library of Australia.
-From maps and rare books to manuscripts, photographs, oil paintings and watercolours, this is where you will find many of the Library’s most unexpected and unique items.
+From maps and rare books to manuscripts, photographs, paintings and ephemera, it is where you will find many of the Library’s most important, unexpected and unique items.
 Be intrigued, surprised, challenged and amazed by the stories our treasures tell about Australia’s history and culture.

 The Treasures Gallery is free and open every day, except Christmas Day and Good Friday.

 The Library warmly thanks our Treasures Gallery supporters.
 Their generosity has made it possible to bring these treasures to life for the whole community.